berezaa/minershaven/README.md

 Download [minershaven.rbxl](minershaven.rbxl) and open using [Roblox Studio](https://www.roblox.com/create)

+Publish minershaven.rbxl to a Roblox place to activate the game.
+The place file will not be functional in Play Solo until it is published online.

 Source files have been extracted using rbxlx-to-rojo, and are available in src/

 ## Creator